 MAKE KNOWN YOUR EXPENSE REPORT POLICIES

 The size and complexity of your organization will dictate your expense report policies.
 You should identify as many expense reporting scenarios as possible.
 If you have an internal corporate website, you should provide a prominent link to your expense policies for your employees.
 Otherwise, a hard copy of the policies should be given to the employee to review and sign as a condition of employment.

 PUBLISH YOUR EXPENSE APPROVAL PROCESSES

-Be sure your employees are aware of the expense approval business processes and other relevant business policies.
+Be sure your employees are aware of your expense reports approval processes and other relevant business policies.
 International employees may have separate country or project approvers as well as additional reporting requirements.
 Onboarding for projects should include a review of any project-specific expense reporting policies.

 GIVE IMMEDIATE EXPENSE FEEDBACK

 Your employees are not going to consult your expense report policy when they enter expenses.
 Your expense management software should have built-in rules that can automatically identify expense entry violations so that it can be sent back to the employee for additional information while the rest of the report can be approved for payment.